 The Content Marketing Institute also touts the benefits of repurposing content to get the most out of your investment.

 For CMI, the focus is on meeting audiences where they are with the content they enjoy most.
-Attention is given to whether the individual audience member is a visual learner who may enjoy video, a reader who prefers longer form articles, or someone short on time for whom infographics can provide a succinct summary of complex information.
-Additional consideration is given to cross promoting content across multiple channels.
+Attention is on whether the individual audience member is a visual learner, who may enjoy video, a reader, who prefers longer articles, or someone short on time for whom infographics can provide a succinct summary of complex information.
+Additional consideration is given to cross-promoting content across multiple channels.